 - Does your child have red eyes all the time?

 - Any child with eye injury or a history of a serious eye injury.

 - Any child who has had cataract surgery.
 (Up to 25 % of patients can develop glaucoma after the surgery.

-Article written by Yuko Madono, Glaucoma Research Foundation, with the supervision of Scott E. Olitsky, MD, an associate Professor of Ophthalmology at the State University of New York at Buffalo and a pediatric ophthalmologist at the Children's Hospital of Buffalo.
+Thank you to Scott E. Olitsky, MD for contributing to this article.
+Dr. Olitsky is an associate Professor of Ophthalmology at the State University of New York at Buffalo and a pediatric ophthalmologist at the Children's Hospital of Buffalo.

 Last reviewed on February 18, 2014